 While our research team was clear-eyed about what we might discover about undergraduate student project teams, we were still hopeful that we might learn of a culture unlike the academic engineering educational culture described by Tonso (2007).
-We were hopeful because of the increasing numbers of women members, their assuming leadership roles, and their seemingly whole-hearted enthusiasm for project teams.
-Consequently, we asked ourselves and our interviewees - "Given the presence of those features of MCCs noted above, why did they persist?
-Our research has not yet matured enough for solid answers, but the women we have interviewed so far have offered us two possible answers: 1) the "joy of doing engineering" (Goldberg & Summerville, 2014) and 2) the genuine satisfaction that can be derived from participating, even helping to create a "climate for inclusion" (Nishii, 2012).
+We were hopeful because of the increasing numbers of women members.
+We were hopeful because those women were assuming leadership roles at least equal to that of men.
+We were hopeful because of their whole-hearted enthusiasm for project teams.
+Consequently, we asked ourselves and our interviewees - "Given their experience(s) of indirect and direct gender bias, why did they persist?
+Our research has not yet matured enough for solid answers, but the women we have interviewed so far have offered us two possible answers, both of which constitute two experiences of agency: 1) the "joy of doing engineering" (Goldberg and Summerville, 2014) and 2) the genuine satisfaction that can be derived from participating in, even helping to create a "climate for inclusion" (Nishii, 2012).